misiektoja/instagram_monitor/README.md

 - `curl_cffi` (default): sends requests via [curl_cffi](https://github.com/lexiforest/curl_cffi), impersonating a real browser's TLS (JA3/JA4) and HTTP/2 fingerprint.
 This avoids fingerprint-based blocks where Instagram returns a spurious `HTTP 429` on the very first request even from a clean IP, a pattern most often seen on Linux builds (including Raspberry Pi OS) whose system TLS stack presents a fingerprint Instagram treats as automation.
 - `requests`: the stock `requests` / `urllib3` transport using the system TLS stack (the historical behavior).

-Both the anonymous and logged-in paths use the selected backend.
+Both the no-login and logged-in paths use the selected backend.
 If `curl_cffi` is selected but not installed, the tool prints a warning and transparently falls back to `requests`.

 Select the backend with `HTTP_BACKEND` (or `--http-backend`) and choose which browser curl_cffi impersonates with `CURL_CFFI_IMPERSONATE` (or `--impersonate`):